 FOREST ROAD RAIL BRIDGE DUPLICATION

-The tender for the contract is being developed and is proposed that works will commence in September 2017, with all works will be completed by July 2018.
+The tender for the contract was advertised on 27 June and a mandatory pre tender site meeting held on 12 July.
+Tenders close on 16 August and it is anticipated that works will commence in October 2017, with all works to be completed by October 2018.

 AQUATIC CENTRE ATTENDANCE

 There were 452 children enrolled in Learn to Swim classes during the last quarter.

 Passenger numbers for June 2017 were 5,838 compared with 4,018 during the same month in 2016.